ntucllab/libact/docs/overview.rst

 on the fly.
 Furthermore, the package provides a unified interface for implementing more strategies, models and application-specific labelers.
 The package is open-source along with issue trackers on github, and can be easily installed from Python Package Index repository.

-Currently `libact` supports pool-based active learning problems, which consists of a set of labeled examples, a set of unlabeled examples, a supervised learning model, and an labeling oracle.
+Currently `libact` supports pool-based active learning problems, which consist of a set of labeled examples, a set of unlabeled examples, a supervised learning model, and an labeling oracle.
 In each iteration of active learning, the algorithm (also called a query strategy) queries the oracle to label an unlabeled example.
 The model can then be improved by the newly-labeled example.
 The goal is to use as few queries as possible for the model to achieve decent learning performance.
 Based on the components above, we designed the following four interfaces for `libact`.